archanaadobe/campaign-standard.en/help/channels/using/about-in-app-messaging.md

 1. Once configured, you can now prepare your In-App message.
 For more on this, refer to this [page](../../channels/using/preparing-and-sending-an-in-app-message.md#preparing-your-in-app-message).

-1. You can then decide to send an [In-App message](../../channels/using/customizing-an-in-app-message.md) or a [Customizing a local notification message type](../../channels/using/customizing-an-in-app-message.md#customizing-a-local-notification-message-type).
+1. You can then decide to customize your in-app message [Customizing an In-App message](../../channels/using/customizing-an-in-app-message.md) or a [Customizing a local notification message type](../../channels/using/customizing-an-in-app-message.md#customizing-a-local-notification-message-type).

-1. Your delivery is now ready to be sent.
+1. Once your message is ready, you can prepare and send a delivery.
 To learn more, refer to this [page](../../channels/using/preparing-and-sending-an-in-app-message.md#sending-your-in-app-message).

 **Related content:**